mbarbin/cmdlang/README.md

 3. [climate](https://github.com/gridbugs/climate), aiming to support autocompletion scripts and other conventions.

-The following table reflects our understanding and preferences (ranked 1-3) as of the early days of `commandlang` (your mileage may vary):
+The following table reflects our understanding and preferences (ranked 1-3, most preferred first) as of the early days of `commandlang` (your mileage may vary):

 |     Library    |  Runtime (eval)        |  Ergonomic (mli)  |  CLI conventions  | Man pages  |  Auto-complete  |
 |----------------|:----------------------:|:-----------------:|:-----------------:|:----------:|:---------------:|